Envelope Missing in Notification Area

 Note:

-When using Outlook 2010 on Windows 7, the icon is also shown on the Outlook icon itself unless you’ve set your Windows Taskbar to show small icons.
+The envelope icon is also shown on the Outlook icon itself unless you’ve set your Windows Taskbar to show small icons.
+This acts independently from the Notification Area setting.